Best Sportsbook Promos for August 22, 2026

 DraftKings is a good fit if you:

-- Already know the DraftKings layout from daily fantasy sports
+- Already feel comfortable with the DraftKings layout from daily fantasy sports

-- Like props, futures, live betting, and same game parlays
+- Like betting props, futures, live games, or same game parlays

-- Want a strong second app for comparing prices before you bet
+- Want a second app to quickly compare odds before placing a bet

 FanDuel is popular for a reason: it's fast, familiar, and easy to read.
 If you're the type of bettor who wants to open the app, find the market, place the wager, and move on with your day, FanDuel usually handles that well.

-The bet slip is one of its best traits.
+We found the layout of FanDuel bet slips to be one of its best traits.
 It doesn't make simple wagers feel more complicated than they need to be, which is useful for newer bettors and anyone who places a lot of straight bets.
 FanDuel also does a good job with major-league markets, especially NFL, NBA, MLB, NHL, college sports, golf, tennis, and soccer.

 It's also a useful app for props and live betting.
 The layout is clean enough that you can move quickly, which matters when a number changes mid-game.
 Nobody wants to lose a live total because the app made them tap through three extra screens.